How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 Gion District

 After the show, you can wander around the narrow alleyways of the Gion District.
-Gion is Kyoto’s most famous geisha district, filled with shops, restaurants and ochaya (teahouses), where geiko and maiko entertain.
+Gion is Kyoto’s most well-known geisha district, filled with shops, restaurants and ochaya (teahouses), where geiko and maiko entertain.

 There are a few different experiences you can have while you’re in Gion.